OpenLocalizationTestOrg/azure-docs-pr-test.ko-KR/articles/media-services/media-services-dotnet-check-job-progress-with-queues.md

         {
             string endPointAddress = Guid.NewGuid().ToString();

-            // Create hello context.
+            // Create the context.
             var tokenCredentials = new AzureAdTokenCredentials(_AADTenantDomain, AzureEnvironments.AzureCloudEnvironment);
             var tokenProvider = new AzureAdTokenProvider(tokenCredentials);

             _context = new CloudMediaContext(new Uri(_RESTAPIEndpoint), tokenProvider);

-            // Create hello queue that will be receiving hello notification messages.
+            // Create the queue that will be receiving the notification messages.
             _queue = CreateQueue(_StorageConnectionString, endPointAddress);

-            // Create hello notification point that is mapped toohello queue.
+            // Create the notification point that is mapped to the queue.
             _notificationEndPoint =
                     _context.NotificationEndPoints.Create(
                     Guid.NewGuid().ToString(), NotificationEndPointType.AzureQueue, endPointAddress);